 And yet, studying my notes and trying to put myself in the place of my people and listen to my own delivery of the message, I felt it was rather blah.
 It just lay there.
 In short, it was boring me -- and if I was bored, how much more the poor hearers would be.

 Something was wrong.

 "The dark side is what's missing," I said to myself.
 Or perhaps that was the Holy Spirit speaking.

 What is the opposite of the fruit of the Spirit?
-Immediately before, in the preceding three verses of Galatians 5, there they were.
+Immediately before, in the Galatians 5:19-21, there they were.
 Paul had not studied art under Grady Cook, but he knew that a well-rounded message needed to present both sides of the subject, the light and the dark.

 "But the works of the flesh are evident," Paul says, and then lists quite a number of them: immorality, impurity, sensuality, idolatry, and so forth.
 You get the impression that the works of the flesh -- in contrast to the fruit of the Spirit -- is an endless list.
 These nine godly qualities will shine forth from the life of the Spirit-filled believer, but the carnal person's life may be any of a thousand versions.

 Someone once said that all happy homes are alike, but unhappy homes are unhappy in their own ways.
 Same point, in a way.